geoelements/gns/paper.md

 ![Distributed data parallelization in GNS.\label{fig:gns-ddp}](figs/gns-ddp.png){ width=80% }

-A test of the GNS's scalability was performed on a node of Lonestar 6 at the Texas Advanced Computing Center equipped with three NVIDIA A100 GPUs.
-Performance wave evaluated using the WaterDropSample training dataset for 6000 training steps.
-Tests were performed using the recommended `nccl` DDP backend.
-Results of the strong-scaling test, see \autoref{fig:gns-scaling}, show strong scaling performance.
+We tested the strong scaling of the GNS code on a single node of Lonestar 6 at the Texas Advanced Computing Center equipped with three NVIDIA A100 GPUs.
+We evaluated strong scaling for the [WaterDropSample](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published//PRJ-3702/WaterDropSample) dataset for 6000 training steps using the recommended `nccl` DDP backend.  \autoref{fig:gns-scaling} shows linear strong scaling performance.

 ![GNS strong-scaling on up to three NVIDIA A100 GPUs.\label{fig:gns-scaling}](figs/gns-scaling.png)